 What enrichment is offered to support the study of Biology?
-A variety of extracurricular activities are provided including educational visits e.g. to the Sanger Centre for genome research, discussion groups to cover biology that goes beyond the specification, and entry to competitions such as the Biology Olympiad.
+A variety of extracurricular activities are provided including educational visits, discussion groups to cover biology that goes beyond the specification, and entry to competitions such as the Biology Olympiad.
 We also have a subscription to the Biological Sciences Review.